abpframework/abp/docs/en/get-started/layered-web-application.md

 }
 ````

-Welcome to ABP Studio.
-In this quick start guide, you will learn how to create and run a layered (and potentially modular) web application using ABP Studio.
+In this quick start guide, you will learn how to create and run a layered (and potentially modular) web application using [ABP Studio](../studio/index.md).

 ## Creating a New Solution